TIBCOSoftware/snappydata/docs/GettingStarted.md

 1. A single point of contention for all requests, and

 2. A barrier for achieving high availability (HA).
-Executors are shutdown if the driver fails, requiring a full refresh of any cached state.
+Executors are shut down if the driver fails, requiring a full refresh of any cached state.

 Spark’s primary usage of memory is for caching RDDs and for shuffling blocks to other nodes.
 Data is managed in blocks and is immutable.
 On the other hand, we need to manage more complex data structures (along with indexes) for point access and updates.
 Therefore, another challenge is merging these two disparate storage systems with little impedance to the application.
 This challenge is exacerbated by current limitations of Spark SQL—mostly related to mutability characteristics and conformance to SQL.